-We generate two types of commission revenues: sales-based commissions and trailing commissions.
-Sales-based commission revenues, which occur when clients trade securities or purchase various types of investment products, primarily represent gross commissions generated by our advisors.
-The levels of sales-based commission revenues can vary from period to period based on the overall economic environment, number of trading days in the reporting period and investment activity of our advisors' clients.
-Trailing commission revenues, which are paid over time, are recurring in nature and are earned based on the market value of investment holdings in trail-eligible assets.
-We earn trailing commission revenues primarily on mutual funds and variable annuities held by clients of our advisors.
-See Note 3 - Revenues, within the notes to the consolidated financial statements for further detail regarding our commission revenues by product category.
+We generate two types of commission revenue: (1) sales-based commissions that are recognized at the point of sale on the trade date and are based on a percentage of an investment product's current market value at the time of purchase and (2) trailing commissions that are recognized over time as earned and are generally based on the market value of investment holdings in trail-eligible assets.
+Sales-based commission revenue, which occurs when clients trade securities or purchase various types of investment products, primarily represents gross commissions generated by our advisors and can vary from period to period based on the overall economic environment, number of trading days in the reporting period and investment activity of our advisors' clients.
+We earn trailing commission revenue primarily on mutual funds and variable annuities held by clients of our advisors.
+See Note 3 - Revenue, within the notes to the consolidated financial statements for further detail regarding our commission revenue by product category.